khmarbaise/octopress/source/_posts/2018/06/2018-06-16-apache-maven-surefire-plugin-version-2-dot-22-released.md

 Bugs:

- * [SUREFIRE-1383] - dependenciesToScan Does Not Leverage Classpath Elements
+ * {%ajl SUREFIRE-1383 %} - dependenciesToScan Does Not Leverage Classpath Elements
- * [SUREFIRE-1479] - SurefireBooterForkException: The forked VM terminated without properly saying goodbye since 2.20.1
+ * {%ajl SUREFIRE-1479 %} - SurefireBooterForkException: The forked VM terminated without properly saying goodbye since 2.20.1
- * [SUREFIRE-1498] - Surefire prints own logs "Couldn't load group class" to native stream.
+ * {%ajl SUREFIRE-1498 %} - Surefire prints own logs "Couldn't load group class" to native stream.
- * [SUREFIRE-1503] - Forked JVM immediately crashed on Unix/Linux due to new shutdown mechanism does not turn to the old shutdown mechanism
+ * {%ajl SUREFIRE-1503 %} - Forked JVM immediately crashed on Unix/Linux due to new shutdown mechanism does not turn to the old shutdown mechanism
- * [SUREFIRE-1506] - Sporadic NullPointerException in ConsoleOutputFileReporter#close()
+ * {%ajl SUREFIRE-1506 %} - Sporadic NullPointerException in ConsoleOutputFileReporter#close()
- * [SUREFIRE-1512] - ProcessInfo for Windows is prone to timezone offset changes
+ * {%ajl SUREFIRE-1512 %} - ProcessInfo for Windows is prone to timezone offset changes
- * [SUREFIRE-1515] - Standard output write fails for empty array
+ * {%ajl SUREFIRE-1515 %} - Standard output write fails for empty array
- * [SUREFIRE-1522] - IndexOutOfBoundsException for System.out.write
+ * {%ajl SUREFIRE-1522 %} - IndexOutOfBoundsException for System.out.write

 New Features:

- * [SUREFIRE-1330] - JUnit 5 surefire-provider code donation
+ * {%ajl SUREFIRE-1330 %} - JUnit 5 surefire-provider code donation
- * [SUREFIRE-1495] - Encoding of TXT report file should be configured by ${project.reporting.outputEncoding} and MOJO parameter encoding
+ * {%ajl SUREFIRE-1495 %} - Encoding of TXT report file should be configured by ${project.reporting.outputEncoding} and MOJO parameter encoding

 Improvement:

- * [SUREFIRE-1490] - Change header of the Failsafe Report
+ * {%ajl SUREFIRE-1490 %} - Change header of the Failsafe Report

 Tasks:

- * [SUREFIRE-1487] - ParallelComputerBuilderTest fails on overloaded system because internal delay are shorter than blocking time of JVM
+ * {%ajl SUREFIRE-1487 %} - ParallelComputerBuilderTest fails on overloaded system because internal delay are shorter than blocking time of JVM
- * [SUREFIRE-1504] - switch from Git-WIP to Gitbox
+ * {%ajl SUREFIRE-1504 %} - switch from Git-WIP to Gitbox
- * [SUREFIRE-1510] - Jenkins CI fails due to performance of Windows break concurrency of forked JVMs
+ * {%ajl SUREFIRE-1510 %} - Jenkins CI fails due to performance of Windows break concurrency of forked JVMs
- * [SUREFIRE-1518] - Upgrade version of plexus-java to 0.9.8
+ * {%ajl SUREFIRE-1518 %} - Upgrade version of plexus-java to 0.9.8